 How long have you been writing?

-“In terms of published writing, I’ve only been involved with it for around twelve months, but writing itself, I’ve done it my entire life.
+“In terms of published writing, I’ve only been involved with it since 2016, but writing itself, I’ve done it my entire life.
 It is my art form and my one true creative expression.
 In addition to my first book, I’ve written short stories, plays for school and the occasional lyric.
 I always had trouble in high school English sticking to word limits.”

 Describe your writing methods.